 Click HERE to Go To Our Online Store If you have questions, call our office at 1-866-237-9608 (toll free continental US).

 The Next Step Is Up To You!

 Doctors and Surgeons are always improving the technologies used in surgery, and results from surgery now are much more positive than they were in the past.
 However, all surgeries introduce scar tissue, and full recovery from surgery is often less successful than you might expect.
-If you do wind up getting surgery, know that rehabilitation at-home while attending regular physical therapy or doctor appointments is vital for your overall recovery.
+If you do wind up getting surgery, know that rehabilitation at-home while attending regular PT or doctor appointments is vital for your overall recovery.
 It is especially vital to joints that consistently handle extreme forces.
-Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor, surgeon or physical therapist is key - and this is why you should seriously consider maximizing your recovery at home by using the T•Shellz Wrap® once you are approved for physical therapy.
+Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor, surgeon or physical therapist is key - and this is why you should seriously consider maximizing your recovery at home by using the T•Shellz Wrap® once you are approved for PT.

 AidYourTendon stands out in this regard as our goal is to help you recover 100% for the long term during your post-operative rehabilitation and beyond.